 >This means that you believe God does not exist.

 Matt5: I guess that your lack of belief in God is equal to the category that God does not exist, but it means you don't believe that God does not exist, right?
-I have no problem with you lacking belief in God because you see no reason that God exists.
+I have no problem with your lacking belief in God because you see no reason that God exists.
 I have a problem when your lack of belief leads to the action that is identical with someone who believes there is no God, and yet you say you lack belief in God.
-To reiterate, the "lack of belief" position is, in my opinion, an inconsistent statement when compared to actions of those who hold it and then actively seek to destroy theistic groups and undermined Christian beliefs.
+To reiterate, the "lack of belief" position is--in my opinion--an inconsistent statement when compared to actions of those who hold it and then actively seek to destroy theistic groups and undermined Christian beliefs.

 Chad5: By the way, I don't currently have positive belief in any theory of origins of existence itself.
 This will be relevant when we get to your presupposition that I'm a philosophical naturalist.

->However, above you categorize God ias nonexistent.
+>However, above you categorize God as nonexistent.
 This is an

 >active and willful decision on your part to assert that God

 >does not exist.
 If this is not true, then please explain to

 >me how your categorization of God as nonexistent does not